Vanco/SequencePlugin/README.md

 ## Version History
 <dl>
+        <dt>1.2</dt>
+        <dd>new feature: Smart Interface, List implementation of interface in project, user can choose one to show in sequence diagram.
+If only one implementation found, it will show automatically. </dd>
         <dt>1.1</dt>
         <dd>fix issue #3 support parameter is anther method call, fix issue #4 support pipeline call.</dd>
         <dt>1.0.9</dt>